 If proper grammar is your thing, you can always become a proofreader for a magazine like Forbes, a blog like Huffpost, or a publishing house like HarperCollins.

 If you are interested in a bit of marketing and the business world, a linguistics degree can always help you enter into the field of communications.
 In this field, you try to influence, entertain, and inform your clients by creating the best possible media content.
+These careers are on the rise on most developed nations and they pay quite handsomely.

 This is more a media and advertisement area where the market is more competitive and you might find yourself in a corporate world.
 But the salary is also relatively higher, depending on the company and your role.